Even though our beloved annual ball was cancelled, Prestige still honours our tradition of celebrating the finest and brightest from Singapore.

 After winning the inaugural President’s Design Award’s Designer of the Year honour in 2006, he led his firm in some of the finest projects in town – including the revamp of the National Design Centre and the design of SkyTerrace@Dawson in 2016, both of which won the President’s Design Award’s Design of the Year award.
 He also spearheaded some of our nation’s most beautiful ultra-luxury developments, such as The Marq and Leedon Residence.

 Today, SCDA’s projects in Singapore only account for 10 per cent of its portfolio.
-Ninety per cent of it is in another 79 countries across six continents.
+Ninety per cent of it is in another 79 cities across six continents.
 The owner of Soori Bali recently expanded his portfolio to include Soori High Line in New York, and is in the midst of building more hotels in Asia.
 One of them is Soori Niseko in Hokkaido, and another is being developed on some of the unused space on the 10.4ha estate of Soori Bali.
 The latter is a passion initiative to revolutionise green accommodation, and involves a not-for-profit project called The Tenda, which turns shipping containers into lodging and will form the basis for this hotel’s accommodation.
 “I have a goal to put together low-key, sustainable accommodation, and I feel the time to act on it is now,” he says.

 STYLE AWARD 2020